Pediatrics, Pathology (Division of Hem-Onc)

 - molecular mechanisms of environmentally-mediated drug resistance

-Accomplishments in the area of cancer research and our main previous focus include the unraveling of major aspects of the molecular basis of chronic myeloid leukemia (CML) and Ph-chromosome positive acute lymphoblastic leukemia (ALL): during the period of 1981-1984, we identified two genes, BCR and ABL, which become fused as a result of a chromosomal translocation in CML and Ph-positive ALL.
-Research projects in our laboratory continue to concentrate on the signalling processes perturbed by BCR/ABL which lead to chronic myeloid and acute lymphoblastic leukemia, using in vitro and in vivo techniques.
-We also are studying gene products related to Bcr and Abl (Abr and Fer) to gain further understanding of the cellular function of those families of proteins.
+Accomplishments in the area of cancer research in the past include the unraveling of major aspects of the molecular basis of chronic myeloid leukemia (CML) and Ph-chromosome positive acute lymphoblastic leukemia (ALL): during the period of 1981-1984, we identified two genes, BCR and ABL, which become fused as a result of a chromosomal translocation in CML and Ph-positive ALL.